wormsparty/js.electron-note/README.md

 - npm install
 - npm run start

-Reload done automatically on change.
+Reloads automatically on change.

 To package:
 - npm run make

 ## Controls

+Modes:
+- Play mode: by default, enabled with 'Escape'.
+- Item placement mode: enabled with 'F1'.
+- Text writing mode: enabled with 'F2'.

+Play mode:
-- Arrows to move character or cursor around.
+- Arrows or numpad to move character around.
-- 'F1' to go to item placement mode.
-- 'F2' to go to text writing mode.
-- Escape to go back to play mode.
+- TODO: Pickup items

+Item mode:
 - 'a' and 's' to change item to place.
 'Space' to place.
+- TODO: Change item type
+- TODO: Place mob

+Text mode:
+- Type text to place on map.
+Text color is one single palette element.

+In both Item and Text modes:
+- 1-9 to change the color palette of the selected character.
+  Text only has one color palette slot.
-- Create a map by going in item or text mode and move to the desired screen border.
+- Move to the desired screen border to create a map.
   Type in the map name, the file will be placed in `map/${name}.json`.
-  Escape to cancel.
+- Press Ctrl+S to save map changes.
+Changing to a different room without saving discards all changes.